vladyslav-n/typegraphql-prisma-nestjs-select/docs/basics/usage.md

 ## Showcase

-Let's assume you have this statements in your Prisma schema:
+Let's assume you have these statements in your Prisma schema:

 ```prisma title=prisma/schema.prisma
 enum UserKind {